The Tractate Middoth (film): Synopsis

 Returning to the library, Garrett realised that '11334' is the catalogue number for the copy of the Tractate Middoth that Eldred had been so interested in.
 He finds that the tractate has been sent by train to Eldred at Bretfield Manor.
 Following the book in the next train, he arrives too late to stop Eldred from collecting the parcel.
 Garrett stalks Eldred through the countryside, and as Eldred sits on a stile to open the book to tear out and destroy the will a strange black spot appears on the page before him and spreads.
 The black hand of the awful dark figure of Rant reaches out for the face of Eldred, as spiders run about the heavy cobwebs on Rant's dead and twisted face.
 Eldred drops dead.
 An inquest finds the cause of his death is heart failure.
 The tractate becomes evidence.
-When it appears that Eldred had been tearing out a page when he died, the missing will is discovered and decrypted, written in a coded script that looks like Hebrew but is actually in English.
+When it appears that Eldred had been tearing out a page when he died, the missing will is discovered and decrypted, written in a script that looks like Hebrew but when read in a mirror proves to be English.
 By its terms, Mrs. Simpson inherits the estate formerly possessed by Eldred.
-Garrett and her daughter marry, and as the newly weds enter the property an ominous dusty shadow is in the doorway behind them - as a spider follows them in.
+She visits the property, followed by Garrett and Anne hand in hand - but as they enter, an ominous dusty shadow is in the doorway behind them, and a spider follows them in.